Palo Alto, California: Media

 The Palo Alto Daily Post publishes six days a week.
 Palo Alto Daily News, a unit of the San Jose Mercury News, publishes five days a week.
 Palo Alto Weekly is published on Fridays.
 Palo Alto Times, a daily newspaper, served Palo Alto and neighboring cities beginning in 1894.
 In 1979, it became the Peninsula Times Tribune.
 The newspaper ceased publication in 1993.

-KDOW, 1220 AM, began broadcasting in 1949 as KIBE; it later became KDFC, simulcasting classical KDFC-FM.
+KDOW, 1220 AM, began broadcasting in 1949 as KIBE.
+It later became KDFC, simulcasting classical KDFC-FM.
 As KDOW it broadcasts a business news format.
-The transmitter is in East Palo Alto near the western approach to Dumbarton Bridge, with power of 5,000 watts daytime and 145 watts nighttime.
+The transmitter is in East Palo Alto near the western approach to the Dumbarton Bridge.
+Power is 5,000 watts daytime and 145 watts nighttime.
+KZSU at 90.1 FM is owned by Stanford University.
+KFJC at 89.7 FM is licensed to nearby Los Altos and is licensed to the Foothill-De Anza Community College District.

-KTLN-TV, virtual channel 68, with transmitter facilities on Mt.
+KTLN-TV, virtual channel 68, transmits from Mt.
 Allison across San Francisco bay, east of Palo Alto.

 The Midpeninsula Community Media Center provides public, educational, and government access (PEG) cable television channels 26, 28, 29, 30 and 75.

-Among other programs, Palo Alto Institute runs a unique film festival, the Palo Alto International Film Festival, that focuses on the ways in which new technologies influence and are influenced by artistic revolution in media.

-The movie Palo Alto (2007) was filmed in the town and many landmarks can be seen in the background but the plot could be centered in any smaller town or city.

-The 2013 film Palo Alto, directed by Gia Coppola, is based on a book by James Franco that has gathered experiences from teens living in Palo Alto.

 Transportation

 Roads

-Palo Alto is served by two major freeways, Highway 101 and Interstate 280, and is traversed by the Peninsula's main north-south boulevard, El Camino Real (SR 82).
-The city is also served indirectly by State Route 84 which traverses the Dumbarton Bridge to the north and State Route 85 via Mountain View to the south.
+Palo Alto is served by two major freeways, Highway 101 and Interstate 280 and is traversed by the Peninsula's main north–south boulevard, El Camino Real (SR 82).
+Santa Clara County maintains 2 expressways in Palo Alto; Route G3 is the city's main east–west route and is the only road in the city that connects the two freeways directly.
+Route G6 travels through the city as Alma Street, serving as an alternate route to SR 82.
+The city is also served indirectly by State Route 84 which traverses the Dumbarton Bridge to the north, and State Route 85 via Mountain View to the south.

 There are no parking meters in Palo Alto, and all municipal parking lots and multi-level parking structures are free but limited to two or three hours per weekday 8am–5pm.
 Downtown Palo Alto has recently added many new lots to fill the overflow of vehicles.
+Beginning in 2014, Palo Alto has begun implementing permit parking in some areas of the town.